-- 5.4.1 On 8th May 2023, the BLCNPSC manned an information stall at the Coronation 'Big Help Out' Event, held in the Barton-le-Clay Village Hall.
+5.4.1 On 8th May 2023, the BLCNPSC manned an information stall at the Coronation 'Big Help Out' Event, held in the Barton-le-Clay Village Hall.
 Over 100 people attended the event.
-The event provided the opportunity to: - 5.4.1.1 Update people on the progress of the BLCNP. - 5.4.1.2 Share the draft GI Plan, - 5.4.1.3 Share the results of the questionnaires, and, - 5.4.1.4 To consult on the draft Policies which had been formulated based upon the evidence gathered to date. - 5.4.2 The draft Policies were very well supported with 100% of respondents either agreeing or strongly agreeing with the draft Policies.
-A few improvements were suggested which resulted in some minor changes to the text of the final set of Policies which were subsequently approved by the Steering Committee. - 5.4.3 The demographic at the May event was notably the older population of the Village and it was decided to hold another information stand event, targeted specifically at the younger population, at the village Firework Display on 3rd November 2023.
+The event provided the opportunity to:

+- 5.4.1.1 Update people on the progress of the BLCNP. - 5.4.1.2 Share the draft GI Plan, - 5.4.1.3 Share the results of the questionnaires, and,

+5.4.1.4 To consult on the draft Policies which had been formulated based upon the evidence gathered during earlier consultations.

+5.4.2 The draft Policies were very well supported with 100% of respondents either agreeing or strongly agreeing with the draft Policies.
+A few improvements were suggested which resulted in some minor changes to the text of the final set of Policies which were subsequently approved by the Steering Committee.

+5.4.3 The demographic at the May event was notably the older population of the Village and it was decided to hold another information stand event, targeted specifically at the younger population, at the village Firework Display on $3^{rd}$ November 2023.
 To incentivise completion of a short questionnaire, there was the chance to win a £50 Amazon voucher.
-A copy of the questionnaire and breakdown of responses is at Appendix 3.
+A copy of the questionnaire and breakdown of responses is included in our Consultation Statement.

-Photo 1 - BLCNP Information Stand

-5.5 Road to Adoption of BLCNP
+5.5 Road to Regulation 15 Submission